uwolfram/MIL-GST/README.md

 # Results
 Code delivers a cubic mesh (nodes and elements) of the trabecular bone samples as well as a *.vtm file of the ellipsoid representing the fabric tensor.
 Plotting [M, info] gives the fabric tensor M, bone volume fraction, eigenvalues, and eigenvectors.

+res-images holds a couple of images of how it should look like.
+Note that the tensor needs to be translated to the centre of the trabecular samples as it rests in (0,0,0) after the analyses.

 # References
 [1] Harrigan, T. & Mann, R. Characterisation of Microstructural Anisotropy in Orthotropic Materials Using a Second Rank Tensor.
 Journal of Materials Research 19, 761–767 (1984).